Erykah Badu's history of being controversial

 Singing for Swaziland

-Badu was slammed by human rights activists after she performed at a birthday party for Swaziland King Mswati III, a ruler who had been declared a dictator by Amnesty International.
+Badu was slammed by human rights activists after she performed at a birthday party for Swaziland King Mswati III, who had been declared a dictator by Amnesty International.

 Badu said she had no idea of the political climate of the country when she agreed to sing "Happy Birthday."